kiboschool/programming2-w5-numeric-processor/README.md

 5 | More complicated api call | Program can run a more complicated api call 5 | `NumericProcessor_CountOperations` class | Program can count how many times operations were run

+### Additional Challenges (Optional)

+* The string sent to `api-compute` can contain `ANS`.
+  * Before sending to the api you would replace `ANS` with the last result.
+* Create a `NumericProcessor_BenchmarkOperations` class that inherits from `NumericProcessor`.
+  * It measures the average duration for each type of operation.
+  * Refer to the reflex-typing-speed project from Programming 1 for how to use `time.time()` to measure how long something takes.
+  * It would show, for example, `operation: api-compute, average duration: 0.4564`.